Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: summary

-\item To better study the properties of non-virialised objects, we divided them into two categories, HighKE and HighPE (see Section~\ref{dyna-stat} last paragraph for the definitions) the cosmic ray production grows non linearly with mass for HighKE objects ($L_{CR} \propto M^{1.93\pm 0.18}$) compared to HighPE or virialised objects ($L_{CR} \propto M^{1.26\pm 0.16}$ and $L_{CR} \propto M^{0.87\pm 0.14}$ with removed outliers).
+\item To better study the properties of non-virialised objects, we divide them into two categories, HighKE and HighPE (see Section~\ref{dyna-stat} last paragraph for the definitions) the cosmic ray production grows non linearly with mass for HighKE objects ($L_{CR} \propto M^{3.16\pm 0.36}$) compared to HighPE objects ($L_{CR} \propto M^{0.80\pm 0.26}$ and $L_{CR} \propto M^{0.54\pm 0.24}$ with removed outliers).
 Conversely, the mass scaling of $L_X$ does not show any substantial difference between the two groups.
-Hence, high mass clusters with HighKE have L$_{CR}$ at the level of L$_X$, while HighPE massive clusters (the same argument holds also for virialised clusters) have L$_{CR}$ smaller by one order of magnitude. (see Section~\ref{scale} and Figure~\ref{Energy-dyn-stat2}).
-Because of such behaviour, the cluster CR luminosity can become an indicator of activity for high mass clusters ($> 5\times 10^{14}\odot$) and can be used as a tool to understand the state of virialisation from the information about X-ray and gamma-ray luminosity of a set of clusters. \\
+Observed difference of $L_{CR}$ magnitude in HighPE compared to HighKE clusters is a clear indicator of activity for high mass clusters (for mass $> 5\times 10^{14}\odot$). \\

+\item CRs produced from the acceleration of injected thermal particles, and the specific case of injection of preCRs described in this study, show a similar nature of production and evolution (both temporal and spatial).
+PreCR seems important for CR injection by low Mach shocks, during the early stages of mergers and CR content of the inner part ($\sim r_{500}$) of the clusters.
+PreCR may also be vital for accounting the total CR injection in clusters, which in our special case, show an average increment of half an order in magnitude over the injection from the thermal pool.

 \end{itemize}